 - designed to fit into the single family area, with good landscaping - provided with adequate community facilities (parks, schools, etc.) and services for the additional population - accompanied by a plan to address any parking and traffic impacts.
+Percent Agree 40%/42% ported because disagree votes out numbered agree votes in the general survey.
+Fourplexes and Villas (six units) will not be brought forward for consideration when additional bousing planning occurs in the community.

-• must be complimentary to existing neighbourhood character
+People's Ideas...must be complimentary to existing neighbourhood character